constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 2: Create a simple PAP server

-Lets create a simple authentication server that implements PAP protocol.
+In this lesson we create a simple authentication server that implements PAP protocol.

 First lets create a virtual server